silenc3502/CPathPlan/README.md

 2) Is it safe to change right or left lane ?

 This two question is the core of this part.

+* Behavior Planning

+1) Speed up or down ?
+2) Can I change the lane when the other car is exist in front of my car ?

+This part decide upon questions.

+* Trajectory with Spline

+1) Calculate trajectory with speed & lane from the Behavior Planning, and past Path Points.
+2) Make Spline more continuity(Moving trajectory can't be descrete)

+* Spline Basics